 Since our launch in 2015, Read Charlotte has partnered with Charlotte-Mecklenburg Schools, nonprofit organizations, government agencies, and funders to make investments in evidence-informed programs and practices that help children read proficiently by third grade.
+Read on to learn more about our early reading initiatives.

 One-on-one and small group tutoring by trained and supported adults is one of the few proven universal strategies to improve children’s reading.
 High-dosage tutoring – two to three sessions a week – is more effective.
 Even better is high-impact tutoring where at least 50% of the students served exceed expected baseline reading growth and more tutoring sessions lead to greater gains.
 We support a set of evidence-based and research-based tutoring models that are continuously evaluated to demonstrate impact.